Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Conclusions

 Importantly, under strong atom--surface coupling, the overall shape and peak position of the simulated energy-loss peak closely match experimental observations while providing additional microscopic insight.
 HEOM captures high-energy electron–hole excitations in the energy-loss channel that cannot be described by electronic friction theory and other perturbative approaches,\cite{kruger23} addressing a key limitation of existing BOA-based methods.
 However, under this strong coupling, the elastic scattering channel is underestimated, supporting the experimentally proposed site-specific scattering mechanism, in which elastic scattering from other sites also contributes.
 Furthermore, while the experimental energy-loss peak appears relatively insensitive to isotope substitution, our results reveal a systematic shift of the deuterium peak toward smaller energy loss, highlighting the ability of HEOM simulations to uncover subtle quantum effects masked in ensemble-averaged measurements.

 The fully quantum HEOM approach thus provides a benchmark for understanding H–semiconductor scattering at a fundamental level.
 Due to the substantial computational cost, we have employed a simplified Newns–Anderson model.
-Extending these simulations to fully realistic surface environments will require the development of efficient approximate methods.
+In the future, a more complete model could include all four H electronic states, incorporating Coulomb repulsion and potentially revealing additional physical phenomena, while the present study provides a solid foundation for such extensions.
+Moreover, the model could also be extended to include both surface electronic and phonon baths by employing HEOM for hybrid fermionic–bosonic environments.\cite{ke22} Extending these simulations to fully realistic surface environments will additionally require the development of efficient approximate methods.

 Nonetheless, our fully quantum results offer valuable mechanistic insights and guidance for future modeling.
 As demonstrated, realistic scattering conditions correspond to a strong atom–surface coupling regime characterized by relatively adiabatic dynamics, albeit with characteristic band-gap-controlled energy loss.
 Incorporating such band-gap effects into extensions of electronic friction theory and related frameworks represents a promising avenue for future research.